 - Preheat your oven to 350F and place paper baking liners into a muffin pan.
 Set aside for later.

-- First, sift together your pastry flour, baking powder, baking soda, and salt in a mixing bowl.
+- Then sift together your pastry flour, baking powder, baking soda, and salt in a mixing bowl.
 Set aside.

-- In a separate mixing bowl, whisk together your wet ingredients including the nut milk, sugar, oil, and vanilla.
-Then, add the sifted dry ingredients to the mixing bowl containing the wet ingredients and mix until a smooth batter forms.
+- In a separate mixing bowl, whisk together the wet ingredients including the plant-based milk, sugar, oil, and vanilla.
+Then, add the sifted dry ingredients to the mixing bowl containing the wet ingredients and mix just until a smooth batter forms and no streaks of flour remain.

-- Add the batter to your lined muffin pan so that each liner is about 3/4 full.
+- Add the batter to the muffin liners so that each is about 3/4 full.
 Bake the cupcakes for 22-24 muffins until cooked through.
 Remove from the oven and let cool before frosting.

 Make the Vegan Vanilla frosting